 Botox Training at National Laser Institute

-During National Laser Institute’s Botox training courses, we teach physicians, nurses and medical professionals the latest, most advanced techniques for treating their clients.
+During Botox training at National Laser Institute, we teach physicians, nurses and medical professionals the latest, most advanced Botox and dermal fillers techniques.

-Each Botox and dermal fillers course combines didactic theory with clinical hands-on training for the ultimate learning experience.
+Each CE/CME training course combines didactic education with clinical hands-on training for the ultimate learning experience.

 In the classroom, students will learn about facial anatomy, Botox injection techniques, patient care, types of neurotoxins and more!
 Clinicals are spent in a medical spa setting where students will observe Botox demonstrations and perform treatments on real clients.

 One of the things that set us apart from other medical aesthetics schools is we spend millions of dollars each year on scheduling clients for our students to work on to gain real-world experience.

 By the end of a cosmetic injectables course, students will be able to provide minimally invasive treatments like Botox, dermal fillers (Restylane®, Perlane® and Juvederm®), Kybella, platelet-rich plasma (PRP) and more!

 To learn more about National Laser Institute’s continuing education courses, give us a call at 1-480-290-7399 or fill out the form on your right.
 One of our Admissions Advisors will be happy to assist you!